fortran-lang/stdlib/README.md

 ### Build with [fortran-lang/fpm](https://github.com/fortran-lang/fpm)

-Fortran Package Manager (fpm) is a great package manager and build system for Fortran.
+Fortran Package Manager (fpm) is a package manager and build system for Fortran.
-You can build using provided `fpm.toml`:
+You can build `stdlib` using provided `fpm.toml`:

 ```sh
 git checkout stdlib-fpm
 fpm build --profile release
 ```

-To use `stdlib` within your `fpm` project, add the following to your `fpm.toml` file:
+To use `stdlib` within your `fpm` project, add the following lines to your `fpm.toml` file:
 ```toml
 [dependencies]
 stdlib = { git="https://github.com/fortran-lang/stdlib", branch="stdlib-fpm" }